Lino Rulli: Print

 In September 2011, Rulli released his first book, Sinner: The Catholic Guy's Funny, Feeble Attempt to Be a Faithful Catholic, in which he shares the joys and the struggles of trying to follow God in everyday circumstances.
 Sinner was promoted on a variety of media facets, including CatholicTV, Fox News Channel, and Howard 100 News.
 Two years later, he released his second book, Saint: Why I Should Be Canonized Right Away, in which he comedically discusses how he is bound for sainthood.

 In 2020, in the wake of the coronavirus pandemic, Rulli released his first E-book, We're All Gonna Die: Be Not Afraid?.

 Personal life

 Rulli would frequently joke about his struggles in relationships on his radio show, even to the point of discussing his problems with a dating coach.
 He confessed to having a fear of commitment.
 On his radio show, Rulli would occasionally play "The Catholic Guy Dating Game" and got two girlfriends from it.

 After years of this recurring theme, Rulli announced his engagement to his girlfriend, Jill, in May 2015.
 They married at St. Peter's Basilica in Vatican City on April 22, 2016.
+On June 27, 2023, Rulli announced that Jill was pregnant and that he was the father.

 He admits to having "a slightly unhealthy relationship with Facebook and Twitter and seeing how many people 'like" or 'follow'" him.
-He travels frequently and is "obsessed with hitting the million-mile mark."
+He travels frequently and was "obsessed with hitting the million-mile mark.”
+As of 2023, he had traveled 1,605,000 miles.
 He spends his birthday each year in Rome.